firejune/electron-react-devtools/README.md

 ## To hack on the plugin

 - run `npm install`
-- run `webpack --config webpack.backend.js` in this directory
+- run `npm run pack` in this directory
 - run `webpack` or `webpack --watch` in this directory
 - Go to `chrome://extensions`, check "developer mode", and click "Load unpacked extension", and select this directory